Sandeshingale/Data-Analysis-Task/README.md

      $ yarn create react-app indian-agriculture-analytics
      cd indian-agriculture-analytics
    * Remove Unused Code:
-    	Delete any unnecessary Files and Code from the Default CRA setup, Such as default CSS,test Files ,logo,and any pre-existing components and setup.
+    	Delete any unnecessary Files and Code from the Default CRA setup, Such as default CSS,test Files, logo,and any pre-existing components and setup.